Dominic Lieven: Personal life and ancestry

-Dominic Lieven is the second son and third child (of five children) of Alexander Lieven (of the Baltic German princely family, tracing ancestry to Liv chieftain Kaupo) by his first wife, Irishwoman Veronica Monahan (d.
+Dominic Lieven is the second son and third child (of five children) of Alexander Lieven (of the Baltic German princely family, tracing ancestry to Livonian chieftain Kaupo) by his first wife, Irishwoman Veronica Monahan (d.
 1979).
 He is the elder brother of Anatol Lieven and Nathalie Lieven QC, and a brother of Elena Lieven and Michael Lieven and distantly related to Christopher Lieven (1774–1839), who was Ambassador to the Court of St James from Imperial Russia over the period 1812 to 1834, and whose wife was Dorothea von Benckendorff, later Princess Lieven (1785–1857), a notable society hostess in Saint Petersburg and influential figure among many of the diplomatic, political, and social circles of 19th-century Europe.

 Lieven is "a great-grandson of the Lord Chamberlain of the Imperial Court" of Russia.

 Lieven is a friend of Simon Sebag Montefiore, and has read at least one of the latter's manuscripts.